 Summary

-Interfolio is a web-deployed software package (accessible via browser, just like Opus) that is tightly integrated with Opus to perform case work.
+Interfolio is a web-deployed software package (accessible via a browser, just like Opus) that is tightly integrated with Opus to perform case work.
 It handles the “middle” tasks associated with cases, allowing administrators to assemble dossiers, and to manage/share the materials they contain.
 Cases are created in Opus, advanced through Interfolio, and completed in Opus.

 What Is Interfolio?